 Also of interest is that Russell has more people living here who work in computers and math than 95% of the places in the US.

-Being a small city, Russell does not have a public transit system used by locals to get to and from work.
+Russell is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Russell are very well educated compared to the average community in the nation: 37.79% of adults in Russell have a bachelor's degree or even advanced degree.
+The population of Russell is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.79% of adults in Russell have a bachelor's degree or even advanced degree.

 The per capita income in Russell in 2022 was $41,106, which is wealthy relative to Kentucky, and upper middle income relative to the rest of the US.
 This equates to an annual income of $164,424 for a family of four.
 However, Russell contains both very wealthy and poor people as well.